 In England, during the Middle Ages, the rose was an important heraldic symbol for both the Houses of York and that of Lancaster.
 The battles between these two warring factions of the Plantagenet House are now referred to as the War of the Roses (1455-1485) and culminated in the foundation of the great Tudor Dynasty.

 The Tudor symbol was a combination of the white York rose and that of the red Lancastrian and today has become the official flower symbol of England.
+If you’re looking for other flower sayings, check out our guide to primrose quotes and our guide to snowdrop quotes!

 Ten Beautiful Quotes about the Rose